d-negatu/vibetune/README.md

 VibeTune is a locally hosted desktop application that builds upon the Spotify API to help you discover music, share your music tastes and connect with other listeners.
 This prototype supports basic track search, music playback playback, user sessions, chats, and vibe matching.

 VibeTune is maintained as a passionate project.
-If you're interested in open contribution or want to shape where vibetune is going, contact the developers.
+If you're interested in open contribution, contact the developers.

 ## 🌟 Features